Have you been spotting those jet skis being towed up and down the Smith St Motorway, GC Highway or the M1 and are curious to know where they ride?

 While the Gold Coast has world-class riding areas for jet skis to let loose, you should hook up the trailer, throw a tent in the back and go exploring for a few days.

 Somerset Dam, Lake Borumba and Moogerah Dam are great for jet skis though Lake Wivenhoe is certainly off-limits there.
 Heading up to the Sunny Coast is great or even down into Broadwater in NSW.
+I would avoid Noosa as the river itself is very restrictive to PWCs.

 A safety note here is that jet ski riders have a bad name for themselves on the Gold Coast unfortunately due to a small minority simply not respecting the speed limits especially in some of the anchorages.
 Keep an eye on those signs!